Skip to content

 Custom software installation

-For guidance on installing or running custom software, see the related articles covering R, MATLAB, Gaussian, Apache Hadoop/Spark with SWIFT, and docker compose.
+For more information, see the related articles covering R, MATLAB, Gaussian, Apache Hadoop/Spark with Swift, and Docker Compose.